Instructions for Authors

 Education Sciences has no restrictions on the length of manuscripts, provided that the text is concise and comprehensive.
-Full experimental details must be provided so that the results can be reproduced by other groups.
-Education Sciences encourages authors to publish all experimental controls and full datasets as supplementary files (please read the guidelines about Supplementary Materials carefully and references to unpublished data).
+Full experimental details must be provided so that the results can be reproduced.
+Education Sciences requires that authors publish all experimental controls and make full datasets available where possible (see the guidelines on Supplementary Materials and references to unpublished data).

 Accepted File Formats

 - Microsoft Word: Manuscripts prepared in Microsoft Word must be converted into a single file before submission.
-When preparing manuscripts in Microsoft Word, the Education Sciences Microsoft Word template file must be used.
+When preparing manuscripts in Microsoft Word, we encourage you to use the Education Sciences Microsoft Word template file.
 Please insert your graphics (schemes, figures, etc.) in the main text after the paragraph of its first citation.
 All text and metadata identifying the authors should be removed before submission.

-- LaTeX: Manuscripts prepared in LaTeX must be collated into one ZIP folder (include all source files and images, so that the Editorial Office can recompile the submitted PDF).
-When preparing manuscripts in LaTeX, please use the Education Sciences LaTeX template files.
+- LaTeX: Manuscripts prepared in LaTeX must be collated into one ZIP folder (including all source files and images, so that the Editorial Office can recompile the submitted PDF).
+When preparing manuscripts in LaTeX, we encourage you to use the Education Sciences LaTeX template files.
 You can now also use the online application writeLaTeX to submit articles directly to Education Sciences.
 The MDPI LaTeX template file should be selected from the writeLaTeX template gallery.

 - Research manuscripts should comprise:

-- Equations: If you are using Word, please use either the Microsoft Equation Editor or the MathType add-on in your paper.
+- Equations: If you are using Word, please use either the Microsoft Equation Editor or the MathType add-on.
 Equations should be editable by the editorial office and not appear in a picture format.